 There are also TBE vaccines, so be sure to consult a physician before traveling if you know you'll be spending some time in the great outdoors.

 Hepatitis A is an easy disease to prevent with proper vaccination, so be smart and get those jabs.
-This is a common disease in Latvia, and in 2008 in particular, there was a massive outbreak in the Baltic area.
+This is a common disease in Latvia, and back in 2008 there was a massive outbreak in the Baltic area.
 In Latvia alone, a total of 741 cases occurred from January 1, 2008 to September 24, 2008, and the outbreak started in October of 2007 with just 22 cases.

 Hepatitis A is transferred generally between fecal-oral contact, so wash your hands, and get your vaccines if you don't have them already.